 What type of Security Cameras do you need?

-Choosing the right security cameras for a particular application is an important step in designing a CCTV surveillance system, especially if you want that system to actually be an effective crime solving tool, rather than simply a deterrent.
+Choosing the right security cameras for a particular application is an important step in designing a CCTV surveillance system, especially if you want that system to actually be an effective crime solving, deterrence or monitoring tool, rather than simply a wasted expense.
 If you are in the market for such a system and you are not sure what type of cameras you should be looking at, hopefully this article will help.

 Security Camera Styles